On the defect in the generalized Grunwald--Wang problem: Preliminaries

 \begin{cor}[\cite{ctsja}, Proposition 8.4 (ii)] The Grunwald--Wang theorem holds when $M$ is a group of multiplicative type that becomes diagonalizable over a metacyclic extension of $K$. \end{cor}

 Recall that a finite group is called metacyclic if its $p$-Sylow subgroups are cyclic.

 \begin{proof} Since $M$ is split by a metacyclic extension, so is $F$.
-But then by a theorem of Endo and Miyata $F$ is a direct summand in a quasi-trivial torus, hence $H^1(K,F)=0$.
+But then by a theorem of Endo and Miyata (\cite{endomiy}, Theorem 1.5; see also \cite{requ}, Proposition 2, p.
+184) the torus $F$ is a direct factor in a quasi-trivial torus, hence $H^1(K,F)=0$.
 The same argument gives $H^1(K_v,F)=0$ for all $v$.
 Now apply the lemma. \end{proof}

 In fact, with a little more work, Colliot-Th\'el\`ene and Sansuc get the vanishing of the groups $H^1(K_v,F)$ under the weaker assumption that $M_{K_v}$ is split by a metacyclic extension, which suffices for the Grunwald-Wang property.
 For us what is important from this discussion is the following corollary: